 *Line drawers and cabinets: Instead of using shelf liner, the tea towel can be used to line your pantry and also in produce drawers in the fridge.

 Those are just a few ideas for the versatile tea towel.
 We hope you find them useful.
-Of course, you can just keep it basic and use them to dry dishes!
+Of course, you can just keep it basic and use them to dry your dishes!